Expanding the balancing lake

 To make this possible:

-• Are we weir an existing weir ?
+• We adjust an existing weir

-When is the extra balancing lake ?
+When is the extra balancing lake used?

 During periods of extreme rainfall, we retain the water in the balancing lake for a few days.
 It is then released into the sea in a controlled manner.
 This prevents unwanted flooding in Groningen and the surrounding area.
-Weexpect that the entire extra capacity will be needed once every 25 years.
+We expect that the entire extra capacity will be needed once every 25 years.
 Once every 10 years, only part of the capacity will be needed.

 Protecting nature and collecting extra water

-It isimportant that both functions continue to reinforce each other in the future.Forest rangers Kees van Son of Staatsbosbeheer and Bart Zwiers of Natuurmonumenten talk about the balance between water and nature.
-Marieke van Leeuwen of water authority shows how 5.2 million cubic meters of extra water can be stored.
+It is important that both functions continue to reinforce each other in the future.
+Forest rangers Kees van Son of Staatsbosbeheer (Dutch Forestry Commission) and Bart Zwiers of Natuurmonumenten (Dutch Society for Nature Conservation) talk about the balance between water and nature.
+Marieke van Leeuwen of the Noorderzijlvest Water Authority shows how 5.2 million cubic metres of extra water can be stored.

 Controlled balancing lake

-In 2012 and 2022, De Onlanden proved its usefulness as balancing lake.
+In 2012 and 2022, De Onlanden proved its use as a balancing lake.

-The De Onlanden area (see mapGeneral overview map of the planning area.pdf), on the border between Groningen and Drenthe, was developed between 2007 and 2012 for water storage in combination with nature.
+The De Onlanden area (see overview map of the planning area.pdf map), on the border between Groningen and Drenthe, was developed between 2007 and 2012 as a balancing lake in combination with nature.
 The construction of De Onlanden has created a robust climate buffer that helps to keep the surrounding region dry.
-In February 2022, a large amount of waterwascollected in De Onlanden after heavy rainfall.
-This balancing lake demonstrated the usefulness of the balancing lake (see Map Onlanden met foto's hoogwatersituatie februari 2022.jpg).
+In February 2022, a large amount of water was collected in De Onlanden after heavy rainfall.
+This demonstrated the usefulness of the balancing lake (see Onlanden with photos of high-water situation February 2022.jpg map).

 Parties involved and decision-making